-Gypsies and Travellers attending this year’s Fair are being asked not to set off earlier than necessary.
-The overriding message is please do not come early to the fair as places to stay are limited and are needed by those who have no vehicular transport.
+Gypsies and Travellers attending this year’s Fair are being asked not to arrive too soon before the Fair starts on the 12 August 2021.
+The overriding message is please do not come early to the Fair as places to stay are limited and are needed by those who have no vehicular transport.
 For those where a staged journey to and from the fair is essential, specifically the horse drawn bow tops, the information on this website should help you to plan your journey and provides information on some of the more popular temporary stopping places, identifies any restrictions that are in place and where appropriate provides information on grazing available for horses.

 The key facts about the road traffic restrictions are: